SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Settings
 ^^^^^^^^

 The Settings section of the ``.robot`` file sets up the entire test suite.
-Configurations established under ``Settings`` affect all test cases, including:
+Configurations established under ``Settings`` affect all test cases, such as:

 * `Suite Setup/Teardown`_
 * ``Documentation``, which describes the purpose of the test suite
 * ``Tag``, which lets a user associate individual test cases with a label

-By including the resource ``cumulusci/robotframework/Salesforce.robot``, which comes with CumulusCI, you inherit useful configuration and keywords for Salesforce testing automatically.
-The ``cumulusci/robotframework/Salesforce.robot`` file was designed to be the primary method of importing all keywords and variables provided by CumulusCI, so it's best practice for the file to be the first item imported in a test file under ``Settings``.
-The ``Salesforce.robot`` file automatically imports the `CumulusCI <Keywords.html#file-cumulusci.robotframework.CumulusCI>`_, the `Salesforce Library <LINK TODO>`, the third-party `SeleniumLibrary <http://robotframework.org/SeleniumLibrary/SeleniumLibrary.html>`_ for browser testing via Selenium, and these most commonly used robot libraries.
+The resource ``cumulusci/robotframework/Salesforce.robot`` comes with CumulusCI and automatically inherits useful configuration and keywords for Salesforce testing.
+The ``Salesforce.robot`` file is the primary method of importing all keywords and variables provided by CumulusCI, so it's best practice for the file to be the first item imported in a test file under ``Settings``.
+It also imports the `CumulusCI Library <Keywords.html#file-cumulusci.robotframework.CumulusCI>`_, the `Salesforce Library <LINK TODO>`, the third-party `SeleniumLibrary <http://robotframework.org/SeleniumLibrary/SeleniumLibrary.html>`_ for browser testing via Selenium, and these most commonly used robot libraries.

 * `Collections <http://robotframework.org/robotframework/latest/libraries/Collections.html>`_
 * `OperatingSystem <http://robotframework.org/robotframework/latest/libraries/OperatingSystem.html>`_